rlannon/SINx86/doc/Calling Convention.md

 Writing structs to the stack in reverse order will make it easy to copy between the stack and other areas of memory (as struct member order does not need to be accounted for).

 ### Register Preservation
-The only register preserved by this convention is `rbp`.
+The only registers that are always preserved by this convention are `rbp` and `rflags`.
 All other registers must be preserved before the call if they need to be saved.

 ## Interfacing with C
 The SIN calling convention also allows compilers to interface with C functions, and as such, there must be a way to ensure the SIN compiler handles arguments and return values properly.
 As such, a few keywords exist to alert the compiler to how a function should be called in the function declaration.
 Note these keywords may also be used with SIN functions, but must be done in the definition (and declaration, if present).